 This month I’m turning 40, and I’ve never felt more at ease and peace with myself than I do now.
-I’ve committed to immersing myself in a spiritual practice unlike any path I’ve ever tread.
-My intention is to take my sedentary meditation practice from lotus position on the mat to a more meaningful, sacred space rich with the potential for greater self-discovery.
+I’ve committed to immersing myself in spiritual practice, unlike any path I’ve ever tread.
+My intention is to take my sedentary meditation practice from a lotus position on the mat to a more meaningful, sacred space rich with the potential for greater self-discovery.

 I’ve been reading and re-reading Thich Nhat Hahn’s works, and every time I turn a page I feel as though I am being led home.
 Yes, the upcoming retreat to the monastery is going to provide an opportunity to get away, unplug, relax and go off the grid.
 But more importantly, this retreat offers a unique opportunity for me to turn my attention inward, to cultivate a deeper appreciation for my talents and the special wisdom that comes with having reached this milestone in life.

 What it Means to Turn 40: Learning to Live in the Present

 The goal going in is to learn how to become more mindful in daily life, and to be aware and awake to the present.
 This is the path toward experiencing and savoring life moment by moment and radiating gratitude.
 The Buddhist monks who live at the monastery believe that even the most mundane tasks like cleaning or taking a shower have something to offer: an opportunity to bring the mind and body into balance and harmony with one another.
 I’m filled with glee and childlike abandon as I think about walking slowly and mindfully in nature, enjoying the process of making meals and reconnecting with my purpose.

 At this stage, I feel truly at peace, and not in the least afraid of going there.